He tāone e hāngai ana ki te anamata

 How the work is happening

-Work has started and we expect to complete the project about mid-2024.
+Work is underway and we expect to complete the project in early 2025.

 Find out more about how we're rolling out changes